chef/chef-web-docs/chef_master/source/platforms.rst

 Secondary Platforms
 -----------------------------------------------------
-The following table lists the Secondary platforms for the Chef Automate Server:
+The following table lists the Secondary platforms for the Chef Automate server:

 .. list-table::
  :widths: 280 100 120